microsoft/mu_plus/MsCorePkg/Library/MemoryProtectionExceptionLibCmos/Readme.md

 ## About

-MemoryProtectionExceptionLib implements functionality for checking, updating, and clearing memory protection override values from the platform-specific early store.
-MemoryProtectionExceptionOverrideCheck() returns the relevant value held in early store (if it exists).
-MemoryProtectionExceptionOverrideClear() clears the early store.
-MemoryProtectionExceptionOccurred() returns TRUE if an exception was hit on a previous boot.
+MemoryProtectionExceptionLib implements functionality for getting, setting, and clearing memory protection override values from the platform-specific early store.
+All functions return an EFI_ERROR if the function was unsuccessful.
-MemoryProtectionExceptionOverrideWrite() writes to the early store.
 The validity of the data stored in CMOS is verified through the use of a two-byte checksum.
-Checks will first evaluate the checksum and return an EFI_ERROR if it is invalid.
-The checksum is updated when MemoryProtectionExceptionOverrideWrite() is called.
+Sets/Gets/Clears will first evaluate the checksum and return an EFI_ERROR if it is invalid.
+Sets/Gets/Clears will also write and read a test value to CMOS to make sure the library is working as expected which also should catch instances where the library was linked improperly.

 ## Usage